darioblanco/saltstack-example/README.md

 ## Requirements

+Developed with:

-VirtualBox >= 5.0.14
+VirtualBox 5.0.14

-Vagrant >= 1.8.1
+Vagrant 1.8.1

+Prior versions might work, but are untested.

 ## What is this?

-This is an example of a Saltstack master/minion configuration automatized with Vagrant, with a Virtualbox provider.
+This is a very simple example of a Saltstack master/minion configuration automatized with Vagrant, with a Virtualbox provider.

 The Salt master machine is called `saltmaster`, and there is a minion example called `webserver`: an nginx serving a very simple html page.